Expedited Logistics Becoming Preferred Option for Noncritical Shipments

 What exactly is meant by expedited shipping?
 The definition itself has evolved.
 Today, expedited service refers to fast, uninterrupted delivery service with premium attention to customer service and shipment specifics.
 Or as one provider defined the service to the Journal of Commerce: “Expedited trucking today is about customized solutions for critical shipping needs.
 It’s evolved from being just a time-specific service.
 People come to us for so much more than that.
 They’re sophisticated about how they purchase transportation, and they’re shopping.”

 But whereas the service was once considered the “Rolls-Royce” of logistics, with a price tag to match, today’s businesses are often surprised to find costs are quite manageable.
 Costs are still higher than standard service but in many cases at a much lower price point than might be expected, given the premium level of service.
+This brings many retailers to the question is my logistics provider able to support expedited shipping?

 The Role of Expedited Shipping in Industrial Manufacturing